2023DSAI003/Amazon-Clone/README.md

 This Amazon clone project is created by using HTML and CSS.
-In that project, I have used here some important properties of CSS-like flex box.
+In that project, I have used so many useful tags, classes, id's, sections like header, main content and footer  in HTML.
+And I have also used here some useful properties of CSS-like flex box.